teaching-ml/2020/index.md

 We would like to warmly thank all of our reviewers:

-Alexander Schiendorfer, Steve Schmerler, Fabian Scheipl, Katherine M Kinnaird, Iram Shahzadi, Hussain Kazmi, Heidi Seibold, Oliver Guhr, Peter Steinbach,
+Alexander Schiendorfer, Pujaa Rajan, Samujjwal, Steve Schmerler, Fabian Scheipl, Katherine M Kinnaird, Iram Shahzadi, Hussain Kazmi, Heidi Seibold, Oliver Guhr, Peter Steinbach

 ### Proceedings and Paper Format